Top 4 International Shipping Mistakes You Need To Avoid

 Not Understanding the Shipping Regulations of the Destination Country

 There are specific customs requirements for each country.
 The set of requirements you need to follow to get your goods cleared at customs in one country might not apply in another country.
-This is why it’s important for freight forwarders to know if they fully comprehend the regulations of package delivery before they set delivery expectations with their clients.
+This is why it’s essential for freight forwarders to know if they fully comprehend the regulations of package delivery before they set delivery expectations with their clients.

 If the product is fragile, such as fine glassware, the packaging needs to be of dense, shock-absorbent material so that it remains safe in transit.
 This is why shipments should be correctly packaged according to the mode of transportation.

 Cargo Shipping International is a reputable freight forwarding company based in Rotterdam, the Netherlands.
-We provide complete supply chain logistics from EXW to supplier to final receiver via our global freight forwarding services for Ro-Ro Shipping, project cargo, air freight, and container transport services.
+We provide complete supply chain logistics from EXW to the supplier to the final receiver via our global freight forwarding services for Ro-Ro Shipping, project cargo, air freight, and container transport services.